FmF February and March

 Last week I was fortunate to have a retreat in which I was able to receive some heart-healing prayer ministry.

 The Lord dealt with several things in my heart that were occupying a space that they had no right to – they were lies, vows, judgments and bitter expectations.
-They were never put there by God, but invited there unawares by myself, as in my woundings, I came into agreement with the enemy of my soul.
+They were never put there by God, but invited there unawares by myself, as in my wounding, I came into agreement with the enemy of my soul.

 God helped me to renounce and destroy these bitter roots in my heart, but they had to be replaced with truth and new Godly structures!
 This takes time and alertness…